 With psychedelic drones, modes and odd meters, Israeli born, Brooklyn based composer, Gadi Caplan, wields a progressive fusion of world music with songs that free themselves from labels by taking liberties and leaving behind formulas.
-While most new progressive rock is more metal based, Caplan’s new album Look Back Step Forward soars with the power of 70’s rock, the complexities of Jazz, and the evolving nature of classical music.
+While most new progressive rock is more metal based, Caplan’s new album Morning Sun soars with the power of 70’s rock, the complexities of Jazz, and the evolving nature of classical music

-massive.
-Through his newfound confidence as a composer and his willingness to draw from the past, Look Back Step Forward is an honest expression of the lifelong worldly musical experience Caplan has acquired, put into modern context and primed for a new generation of bold music fans.
+Through newfound confidence as a composer and his collaboration with Abowd, Morning Sun is an honest expression of the lifelong worldly musical experience Caplan has acquired, put into modern context and primed for a new generation of bold music fans.